 During the past year, Facebook provided further clarity by separating clicks into the following categories:

-- Clicks (All)The Clicks (All) metric includes all clicks on your Facebook ad (link clicks, clicks on media, post reactions, comments, shares, and more).
-More: All clicks on an ad, including those not on a link
+- Clicks (All): All clicks on an ad, including those not on a link

-- Link ClicksThe link click metric measures all clicks on links that drive users to properties on and off of Facebook.
-More: All clicks on links, including those to Facebook endpoints
+- Link Clicks: All clicks on links, including those to Facebook endpoints

 This was helpful, but advertisers continued to see discrepancies between Outbound Clicks and the number of people reported to visit their website from other services (like Google Analytics, for example).
 While there are many reasons why these numbers weren’t matching up (and they’ll never match up), there was one more metric that was needed.